ddbj/SAPPORO-fileserver/README.md

 # SAPPORO-fileserver

-The SAPPORO-fileserver is divided into file storage for input and file storage for output.
+SAPPORO-fileserver is divided into file storage for input and file storage for output.
 File storage for input uses nginx.
 The file storage for output uses [Minio](https://www.minio.io), which is simple S3-compatible object storage.

 [Japanese Document](https://hackmd.io/s/rJHpJwkdE)